-All existing nutritional calculation methods are inaccurate and occasionally misleading.
+Existing nutritional calculation methods are inaccurate.

 1. Home

-2. BLOG
+2. BLOG (SCIENCE)

 18/03/2022 2:31

-Some simple examples to illustrate the potential misunderstandings regarding nutrition computations:
+Here are some simple examples to illustrate the potential misunderstandings regarding nutrition computations:

 The measurement methods available today in nutrition are too simplistic and systematically misleading to many.
 Their only advantage is their simplicity, which is nothing more than a rule of thumb!
 (Very rough)

 • All caloric calculations are inaccurate.
-(You will find a detailed explanation in the article at the attached link) The caloric value of different foods can not be lost (laws of conservation of matter and energy).
+(You will find a detailed explanation in the article at the attached link.)
+The caloric value of different foods can not be lost (laws of conservation of matter and energy).
 Still, the routing of another designation completely changes the energetic contribution of the food to the weight and available energy.

 • Meat, poultry, and cheeses have low glycemic and insulin index values.
 The conclusion that they are healthy and recommended (especially for diabetics) is fundamentally wrong!